yu-cheng-kuo-28/Top-7-pct-Give-Me-Some-Credit-Kaggle/README.md

 #### 8-6-14 Private Score Leaderboard (Final Ranking)
 ![21](21_Private_Ranking.png)

+- After thorough feature engineering, I leveraged LR, RF & XGBoost, then did a double-layer stacking.
+Finally, I got 14.83% (17/924) on public leaderboard and 6.82% (63/924) on private leaderboard, which is equivalent to getting a bronze medal in this long closed competition.

 ## (9) Conclusion

-- We choose the best public socre one with 14.83% (137/924) on public leaderboard, which correspond to achieving 6.82% (63/924) on private leaderboard.
+- We choose the best public socre one with 14.83% (137/924) on public leaderboard, which correspond to achieving 6.82% (63/924) on private leaderboard, which is equivalent to getting a bronze medal in this long closed competition.

 - As for reflection, We may add interactions in to RF & XGBoost models for better performance.